totaldebug/totaldebug.uk/_posts/2022-03-23-creating-the-perfect-python-project.md

 select = B,C,E,F,W,T4
 ```

-This configuration will ensure that stype errors that conflict with black will be
+This configuration will ensure that type errors that conflict with black will be
 ignored.

 To use flake8 you can run the below command: